p-org/peasy-ide-vscode/Docs/docs/gettingStarted.md

       - On Windows and Linux, go to Help > About.

-**Installing PEasy**
+**Installing Peasy**

 * Open VS Code
 * Select View and then click Extensions to open Extension View.
 Alternatively, you can also click on the Extensions shortcut on the left side navigation bar
-* Enter [*"P Extension"*](vscode:extension/PLanguage.p-extension) in the marketplace search box and select the extension
+* Enter [*"Peasy Extension"*](vscode:extension/PLanguage.peasy-extension) in the marketplace search box and select the extension
-* Click on the install button to download and install the PEasy extension
+* Click on the install button to download and install the Peasy extension

 !!! note "It is recommended to restart the VS Code after installation"